 INVESTIGATION.
-DOE shall request the investigating agency to discontinue its investigation immediately upon receipt of notification that the individual no longer requires an access authorization.
-DOE is charged the full cost of an FBI invesitgation if any field work has been conducted; however, for OPM investigations, DOE is charged only for work completed as of the date that OPM is requested to discontinue its investigation.
-The CPCI shall be updated to reflect cancellation of the investigation within 2 working days of receipt of notification.
+DOE must request the investigating agency to discontinue its investigation immediately upon receipt of notification that the individual no longer requires an access authorization.
+The CPCI must be updated to reflect cancellation of the investigation within 2 working days of receipt of notification.
 If the access authorization is to be terminated by a field element because the individual is transferring to another field element and will still require access authorization, the terminating office should not cancel the investigation.
 Upon receipt of the investigation report, it should be sent to the appropriate DOE personnel security office for adjudication.

 - 14. TYPES OF INVESTIGATIONS.
 The following investigations are those most frequently conducted for DOE. - a.
 Single Scope Background Investigation.
 The SSBI is a full-field background investigation covering the most recent 10 years of the individual's life.
-A National Agency Check with Credit, an interview with the individual, and a National Agency Check on the individual's spouse or cohabitant are also conducted. - b.
+An NACC, an interview with the individual, and a National Agency Check on the individual's spouse or cohabitant are also conducted. - b.
 Single Scope Background Investigation-Periodic Reinvestigation.
 The SSBI-PR is a background investigation covering the most recent 5 years of the individual's life.
 The individual's name is checked with appropriate Federal agencies and a credit search is conducted.
 This investigation is used for reinvestigations of individuals holding Q access authorizations. - c.
 National Agency Check with Law and Credit.
 The NACLC is a name check of the individual at appropriate Federal and local law enforcement agencies, a credit search, and a classification of the individual's fingerprints with the FBI.
-NACLCs are used for the initial investigation of contractor employees who require L access authorizations and for reinvestigations of all individuals holding L access authorizations. - d.
+NACLCs are used for the initial investigation of contractor employees who require L access authorizations and for reinvestigations of all individuals holding L access authorizations.

+- d.
 Access National Agency Check and Inquiries.
 The ANACI is a name check of the individual at appropriate Federal and local law enforcement agencies, a classification of the individual's fingerprints with the FBI, a credit search, and written inquiries regarding the individual's employers, education, residences, and references.
-ANACI is used for the initial investigation of Federal employees requiring L access authorization. - e.
-Upgrading an Investigation.
+An ANACI is used for the initial investigation of Federal employees requiring L access authorization. - Upgrading an Investigation.
 The type of investigation requested may be upgraded to a more extensive investigation if the case appears to involve significant derogatory issues.
-OPM can also conduct other investigations of varying scopes to meet the particular needs of a given case for additional cost on a case-by-case basis; for example, a Special Update Investigation to cover the most recent 18 months of the individual's activities.
+OPM can also conduct other investigations of varying scopes to meet the particular needs of a given case for additional cost on a case-by-case basis; for example, a Special Update Investigation to cover the most recent 18 months of the individual's activities. - f.

-- f.
 Background Investigations by Other Federal Agencies.
-Reports of investigation by other Federal agencies (e.g., the Defense Investigative Service or Department of State) should be accepted in lieu of a new investigation provided that- - (1) the investigation meets the scope and extent of the required investigation; and - (2) the investigation was completed, or updated by reinvestigation, within the most recent 5 years. - 15.
+Reports of investigation by other Federal agencies (e.g., the Defense Security Service or Department of State) should be accepted in lieu of a new investigation provided that- - (1) the investigation meets the scope and extent of the required investigation; and - (2) the investigation was completed, or updated by reinvestigation, within the most recent 5 years. - 15.
 INCOMPLETE INVESTIGATIONS.
 In certain situations, OPM will close out a case prior to completion of the investigation.
 The outstanding portion of the investigation will be clearly identified by OPM.
 The local DOE security office may, when the situation so requires, grant an access authorization provided that as a minimum - a. a review of the SF-86 and the incomplete investigation is favorable; - b. the incomplete information is documented in the case file; and - c. a further review of the case is to be made when the missing information is received from OPM.